Impact of the Fizeau drag effect on Goos-H\"{a}nchen shifts in graphene: Numerical results and discussions

 In our proposed structure, the Fizeau drag due to Dirac electrons in graphene also results in an enhancement and reduction of the wave numbers of the backward and forward modes.
 Consequently, the curves for GH shifts of drag-free light in our model lie between those for the forward mode and the backward mode.
 This implies that GH shifts for a light beam under Fizeau drag are direction-dependent.
 This directional dependence will be further elucidated when wavelength dependence of the GH shifts of light beam interacting with the given geometry is analyzed.

-The point in Fig. \ref{2} (b) where the magnitudes of the spatial shifts of the three modes are maximum corresponds to the critical angle at which the phenomenon of total internal reflection (TIR) occurs, which happens to be around 29.7$^\circ$ in our studied structure.
-The angular shifts are also found to be maximum at the TIR angle, as shown in Fig. \ref{2} (c).
+The point in Fig. \ref{2} ($b$) where the magnitudes of the spatial shifts of the three modes are maximum corresponds to the resonant angles for the given wavelength in the structure, which happens to be around 29.7$^\circ$ for $\lambda$=600 nm.
+The angular shifts are also found to be maximum at this angle, as shown in Fig. \ref{2} ($c$).
 In addition to the magnitudes of the spatial and angular shifts, the peaks of the shifts also exhibit slight shifts toward higher (lower) incident angles for the forward (backward) mode.
+Additionally, we numerically examine that as $|r|$ approaches zero at certain $\theta_i$, both $\delta_r$ and $\Theta_r$ exhibit peaks.
+One point occurs at $\theta_i$=29.7$^\circ$ where we noted higher magnitudes of GH shifts as compared to those at other minima peaks of $|r|$.
+Besides, the difference between GH shifts of the forward and backward modes is also the greatest at this angle.
+Therefore, in our analysis of the drag-affected GH shifts, we mostly focus on the minimum peak of $|r|$ occurring at $\theta_i$=29.7$^\circ$.

+The observed phenomena can be explained through the understanding that Fizeau drag, as investigated in our study, is a relativistic phenomenon intricately linked to the relative motion of the medium.
+If we set $v_D$ to 0 in Eq. (\ref{EqOfDrag}) and subsequent expressions, no drag effects on light are evident, reducing the analysis to a standard graphene channel.
+Under these conditions, the green curves in Fig. \ref{2} for spatial and angular shifts are recovered.

 To further explore the impact of the Fizeau drag on GH shifts, we plot the spatial and angular shifts of the forward and backward modes with different drift velocities $v_D$ of the electrons in graphene in Fig. \ref{3}.
 The drift velocity of the electrons can be adjusted by applying a direct current (dc) from a source~\cite{Dong2021Fizeau}.
 The GH shifts are depicted with three different drift velocities of the charged particles, as indicated.
-We observe that the magnitudes of both the spatial and angular shifts are significantly magnified with increasing $v_D$ for both the counter- and co-propagating modes.
-This increase is independent of the initial magnitudes because the changes in the forward mode are smaller compared to those in the backward mode, but the increase with $v_D$ is the same for both.
-Similarly, the angle at which TIR occurs shifts to lower incident angles with increasing $v_D$.
-It is evident that any of the curves in Fig. \ref{3} overlaps with the corresponding green curve in Fig. \ref{2} at $v_D=0$.
+We observe a substantial amplification in both spatial and angular shifts as $v_D$ increases, particularly for the counter-propagating mode.
+Simultaneously, the resonant angle experiences a slight shift towards lower incident angles with the increasing value of $v_D$.
+To provide context, we include the case where $v_D=0$, corresponding to a normal graphene channel.
+It is evident that, under these conditions, the magnitudes of spatial and angular shifts, represented by the black curves in Fig. \ref{3}, mirror those given by the green curves in Fig. \ref{2} at $v_D=0$.
 This demonstrates that the application of Fizeau drag can significantly affect GH shifts of light and should be considered when guiding light through graphene or other 2D materials of interest in current-carrying state.